supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 ## Create pem files

 Near the end of the output from that launch script will be two RSA keys, one for web server and one for default.
-The default one is the one you will need.
+The default one (not the web one) is the one you will need.
 Copy that into a new pem file on your local machine.
 This will be what you use to ssh into the individual nodes.

 ```
 -----BEGIN RSA PRIVATE KEY-----